kalliste/seL4-c89/C89-PROJECT.md

 the LAPIC frequency measurement temporaries satisfy the C90 rules in `acpi.c` and `hardware.c`, allowing the replay build to reach the next blocker.

+Replacing the IOAPIC initialisation diagnostic to use a literal function name and casting the unused configuration parameters to `(void)` quells the pedantic warnings in `src/plat/pc99/machine/ioapic.c`.
+With those changes the strict build runs through the platform sources until it stops in `preconfigured/X64_verified/src/smp/ipi_wrapper.c`, where the pedantic warning set now rejects the empty translation unit emitted by the generated wrapper.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86 machine shims still emit `ULL` and `LL` constants that trigger